Acne Scars in Orange County

 Red marks

 left behind after acne lesions have healed are not really scars at all, but small broken capillaries caused by acne inflammation.
 Redness can last 6 months or longer if untreated, but eventually fades to normal.
-At Natural Image OC in the Orange County area, we can use the GentleMax laser for a quick redness reduction.
+At Natural Image OC, we can use the VBeam Perfecta laser for a quick redness and scar reduction.

 Some patients who suffer from acne experience brown marks following acne.
-In this case, Dr. Sikorski may treat you with Cosmelan to reduce and blend pigmented areas on the face.
-Other options might include topical creams like Azelaic Acid.
+In this case, Dr. Sikorski may treat you with repair creams and treatments to reduce this post acne inflammation pigmentation.

 What Other Treatments will Help My Scars?